 Speaking of Jude, he’s truly the typical YA love interest.
 Jude hosts a super popular poetry slam show at the coffee shop where he works and is liked by everyone he comes across.
 Also, he has hidden talents like juggling that captivates everyone at the park and is so respected that a group of drunk men quit harassing him and leave as soon as Jude tells him to.
 He just happens to be a boy with a vagina.
 Normally, that casual transness would be a good thing, but it doesn’t affect his life at all until the end when he tells Emmy that he was denied a loan for top surgery.
 The reader’s not given any other details about his transition either.
 Is he on testosterone?
 Is he treated like a cis man because he passes?
 These aren’t details to focus on, of course, but they would have been nice to mention, especially since this is a book where his being trans is part of the major plot.

 Later in the story, Emmy acts out and steals a small bottle of wine from a liquor store, and this scene could have been so much more intense!
 The whole thing happens in a paragraph and I’m disappointed.
 On top of that, she gets drunk in the park that night and these guys come up to her and act real creepy, as guys do.
 I think this is supposed to read as an attempted rape, but Emmy just up and walks away and they don’t pursue her so I don’t know how to feel about that scene either.
 Up until her walking away, I was really scared something was going to happen to her.
 Then it just ended so… underwhelmingly, like the burglary.

-Final thought: This book had so much potential!
+Final thought: Love Is Love had so much potential!
 If only Emmy and Jude’s stories had gone into more depth, maybe they would have felt more human than book characters.
 It also would have been nice to hear the motivations of other characters like Paige and Emmy’s family back in Winnipeg.
 There are so many social statements that could have been with this book, but it just didn’t meet my expectations.